abhiramcherukuri/News-Classification-using-NLP/README.md

 steps are not taken, can result in quitequite an imbalanced datasetThis problemblem is not only in this project butbut in tthe othersas wellas well FFor therectification of this error, we skip the records withwith missingdata.

-•Exploration of different ML Models
+Exploration of different ML Models
 There are several types of MachineMachine Learning Algorithms wwhich can bbe used for the purpose of this project.
 After rigorous experimentation and testing of different algorithms, different ML models were deployed for the classification